Modeling and forecasting subnational age distribution of death counts: Functional time-series forecasting models

 \subsection{Multilevel functional time-series (MLFTS) forecasting method}

-The multilevel functional data model strongly resembles to the two-way functional analysis of variance studied by \cite{MC06} and \cite{CF10}.
+The multilevel functional data model strongly resembles the two-way functional analysis of variance studied by \cite{MC06} and \cite{CF10}.
 The basic idea is to extract common patterns shared by multiple series $R_{t,s}(u)$ and series-specific patterns $U_{t,s}^g(u)$.
-The common trend and series-specific trend are modeled by projecting them onto the eigenvectors of covariance functions of the aggregated and series-specific stochastic processes, relatively.
-For $t=1,\dots,n$, a curve can be expressed as
+The common trend and series-specific trend are modeled by projecting them onto the eigenvectors of the covariance functions of the aggregated and series-specific stochastic processes, respectively.
+For $t=1,\dots,T$, a curve can be expressed as

-where $R^c_{t,s}(u)$ can be the simple average of the female and male series.
+where $R^c_{t,s}(u)$ can be the simple average of the decentered female and male series.
 To ensure model and parameter identifiability, we implement a two-stage estimation procedure based on functional principal component decomposition.

 Since the stochastic processes $R^{c}_{t,s}(u)$ and $U^g_{t,s}(u)$ are unknown in practice, the population eigenvalues and eigenfunctions can only be approximated at best through a set of realizations $\bm{R}^c_{s}(u)$ and $\bm{U}_{s}^g(u)$.
 From the covariance function of $\bm{R}^c_{s}(u)$, we can extract a set of functional principal components and their associated scores, along with a set of residual functions.
 From the covariance function of the residuals, we can then extract a second set of functional principal components and their associated scores.
 While the first functional principal component decomposition captures the common pattern across multiple series, the second functional principal component decomposition captures the series-specific residual trend.